wesalvaro/Aliaster/README.md

 You and I both type way too much on the console.
 This helps us quit.

 When you use an alias, you get points equal to the number of keystrokes you saved in the process.
-Each command you type is stuck in a CSV file along with how many times you used the command.
+Each command you type is put in a file along with how many times you used the command.
 Commands are split so that partial commands are counted, as well.

 For example: